nebunebu/DankMaterialShell/README.md

 - Configure bluetooth, wifi, and audio input+output devices.
 - A lock screen
 - Idle monitoring - configure auto lock, screen off, suspend, and hibernate with different knobs for battery + AC power.
+- A greeter
+- A comprehensive plugin system for endless customization possibilities.

 **TL;DR** *dms replaces your waybar, swaylock, swayidle, hypridle, hyprlock, fuzzels, walker, mako, and basically everything you use to stitch a desktop together*